patrickmthisi/Monthly-Electricity-Production-/README.md

 4. Next Steps: We also mention possible improvements such as experimenting with power transformations (e.g., BoxCox) for further performance optimization.

 ## Conclusion and recommendation:
+In this end-to-end project, we were able to achieve remarkable performance measured by an RMSE of 3.217, which is comparable to the majority of the work presented on Kaggle for this dataset.
+For reference, please see https://www.kaggle.com/datasets/shenba/time-series-datasets/code.
+We did not experiment with power transforms such as BoxCox; perhaps that is an extension of the work that can be implemented.